 To ensure that we carry have an accurate record of dealings between us (and for training purposes) we may, in certain circumstances, record or monitor telephone calls, however you will always be told when this happens.

 This information is used for administration of correspondence or processing claims you have made, such as delay repay as well as for fraud prevention purposes.
 We also use it to respond to complaints.

 We may also share information with other Bus Operating Companies, or under interoperable tickets for the purpose of fraud prevention.
 We will only do this where there is a formal data sharing agreement is in place, or where an ad hoc request is received this will be dealt with on a case-by-case basis to ensure that any such disclosure is lawful in accordance with Data Protection Law.

-The information that we collect from you will only be stored in the European Economic Area (“EEA”) or, where it is necessary to disclose it to our processors located outside the EEA , other jurisdictions which are acceptable according to guidance provided by the Information Commissioner and/or where appropriate legal and security safeguards are in place.
-Please contact the Group Data Protection Officer if you wish to find out more about the safeguards.
+The information that we collect from you will only be stored in the UK or a country which Data Protection Law deems provides an adequate level of protection (“permitted countries”) or, where it is necessary to disclose it to our processors located outside the permitted countries , other jurisdictions where appropriate legal and security safeguards are in place.
+Please contact the Data Protection Officer if you wish to find out more about the safeguards.

 We use a range of technical and organisational measures to safeguard access to and use of, your personal information and to ensure it retains its integrity and availability.
 These include structured access controls to systems, network protection, intrusion detection, physical access controls and staff training.
 We also consider anonymising or pseudonymising personal data where practical.

 To prevent marketing to you, you have the right to ask us not to process your personal information for marketing purposes.
 We will usually inform you before collecting your information if we intend to use or disclose it for such purposes.
 If you do not want us to use your information for marketing purposes either: